SheetMusic-Team-3/sheet-music-plus-plus/README.md

 </pre>

 ### Amazon Web Services
-The semantic-inference.py and yolo-inference.py files sit within their own code folders on an AWS Sagemaker Notebook instance that gets copied over onto the provisioned compute instance for the deployed endpoint.
-The code folder for the music model includes the semantic-inference.py file as well as a requirements.txt which specifies the module versions for the Compute instance.
+The inference.py and yolo-inference.py files sit within their own code folders on an AWS Sagemaker Notebook instance that gets copied over onto the provisioned compute instance for the deployed endpoint.
+These scripts are in the aws-scripts folder in this repository, but are not included with the rest of the code on Python Anywhere.
+The code folder for the music model includes the inference.py file as well as a requirements.txt, which specifies the module versions for the compute instance.
 The code folder for the YOLO model is the yolov5 folder from https://github.com/ultralytics/yolov5, but we replace the detect.py with the yolo-inference.py.
 When an endpoint is triggered, the inference script is run on the provisioned server.

 ## Credits
 It utilizes a [You Only Look Once: Unified, Real-Time Object Detection](https://arxiv.org/abs/1506.02640) model, developed in 2016 by Joseph Redmon, Santosh Divvala, Ross Girshick, and Ali Farhadi, to segment the image into lines.
 It utilizes a [End-to-End Neural Optical Music Recognition of Monophonic Scores](https://www.mdpi.com/2076-3417/8/4/606/htm) model, developed in 2018 Jorge Calvo-Zaragoza and David Rizo, to perform the note recognition.
 The web app is based off the open-source code [web-omr](https://github.com/liuhh02/web-omr), published in 2019 by liuhh02.